Curing the Over the Top Move in the Golf Swing: Proper Transition Fundamentals

 The above video is demonstrating the wrong way to start the downswing.
 Notice how my hips are “spinning out,” throwing my right shoulder over the plane established at address.
 This fault is arguably the most common fault amongst beginning golfers, and there are hundreds of instructional videos on YouTube that attempt to deliver the “cure” for it.
 Some of these videos offer good advice, but you may become overwhelmed with all the drills that are supposed to cure the OTT move.

-I don’t have anything against this instructor, but use this video to demonstrate why these drills aren’t necessarily effective for fixing this over the top fault.
-In the video, Zach Allen says that the “root cause” of the OTT move is the “preoccupation with trying to get the club-face to the ball.”
+I was watching a video recently where the instructor says that the “root cause” of the OTT move is the “preoccupation with trying to get the club-face to the ball.”

-Already, I believe he has confused the average golfer, because this is not truly the “root cause” from a biomechanical standpoint.
+Already, I believe this instructor has confused the average golfer, because this is not truly the “root cause” from a bio-mechanical standpoint.
 This is the root cause from a psychological standpoint, but as we have discussed, describing movements in terms of “feels” is ineffective, as they are subjective to the individual golfer.
 I cannot reiterate enough–teaching in terms of “feels” is usually ineffective!

 In the end, the only proper way to get the lower body transition move correct and cure the “over the top” fault is by practicing it over and over and over.
 You can do this by holding a club normally, and starting from the top of the swing, or by holding a club against the chest and practicing the move.
 I have shown this in the video below: